MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 - Windows 11

 > [!NOTE]
-> After version 128, Microsoft Edge will stop supporting CPUs that lack SSE3.
+> In version 128, Microsoft Edge will stop supporting CPUs that lack SSE3.
 Devices with these CPUs will not receive any more updates.

 ### Windows Server